Bastaeshak/cloudora-phishing-campaign/KQL-Queries-Investigation-and-Evidence.md

 What It Showed: The query identified two phishing variants.
 Variant A spoofed `payroll@cloudora.io` and was sent from `198.18.44.10` and `198.18.44.23`.
 SPF, DKIM, and DMARC failed.
 Variant B was sent from `198.18.51.7` using the lookalike `cloudora-hr-portal.example` domain and passed SPF, DKIM, and DMARC for the attacker controlled domain.

 ## Query 2: Delivered Recipients

+CloudoraMsgTrace_CL
+| where EventType == "Delivery" and DeliveryAction == "Delivered"
+| distinct RecipientAddress
+| order by RecipientAddress asc

 <img width="1919" height="946" alt="query2" src="https://github.com/user-attachments/assets/9db164f1-6cec-41e7-ad68-0587808b6bd9" />